Herdubreid/Celin.Query.POC/docs/README.md

 - `count_distinct` - Count only unique values.
 - `avg_distinct` - Average only unique values.

-There can be one or more aggregates separated by space inside square brackets.
+One or more aggregates are separated by space inside square brackets.
 <pre>[<i>aggregate</i>(<i>[table.]alias,...</i>),...]</pre>

 #### Example 1